Data-aided Underwater Acoustic Ray Propagation Modeling: Experimental Validation

 \subsection{Feasibility study}

 We simulate a 3D water tank environment with the dimension of $2.5$~m~$\times$~$1.2$~m~$\times$ $0.8$~m and a $10$~kHz CW signal source, as illustrated in Fig.~\ref{fig:tank}.
-A 0.36~m~$\times$~$0.9$~m~$\times$ $0.44$~m AOI is located $0.5$~m from source.
+A 0.36~m~$\times$~$0.9$~m~$\times$ $0.44$~m AOI is located $0.5$~m from the source.
 The sound speed is assumed to be $1,505$~m/s, in accordance with conductivity and temperature measurements in our tank.
-We split the AOI vertically into a training region and a test region.
+We split the AOI into non-overlapping training and test regions.
 The training and validation data (250 and 28 data points respectively) are obtained from the training region, whereas the test region is used to test (222 data points) how well the model extrapolates beyond the training region.
-We adopt the spherical wave formulation with the knowledge of geometry based on~\eqref{eq:sph_amplitude} and~\eqref{eq:sph_nominal_set} to predict the field in AOI.
+We adopt the spherical wave formulation with the knowledge of geometry based on~\eqref{eq:sph_amplitude} and~\eqref{eq:sph_nominal_set}\footnote{We assume $k$ is known as sound speed $c$ is measurable in this experiment.} to predict the field in AOI.
 The loss function we minimize is~\eqref{eq: spherical_loss_func}.

 We adopt a geometrical ray model to simulate the acoustic propagation in the tank environment, and generate synthetic acoustic measurements\footnote{The acoustic measurements are shown in Volts, as we measure the pre-amplified output from the hydrophones in Volts during the experiment.
 These can be converted to $\mu$Pa by multiplying by the gain-corrected acoustic sensitivity of the hydrophone.} within the AOI.
 We assume the water-air interface to be a perfect reflector with a reflection coefficient of $-1$.
-We adopt a simple tank sidewalls and bottom reflection model, and assume the reflection coefficient to be given by~\eqref{eq:reflection_coeff}, with $\rho_\text{r} = 1.5$, $c_\text{r} = 0.9$ and $\delta = 0.0$.
+We adopt a simple tank sidewall and bottom reflection model, and assume the reflection coefficient to be given by~\eqref{eq:reflection_coeff}, with $\rho_\text{r} = 1.5$, $c_\text{r} = 0.9$ and $\delta = 0.0$.
 For benchmarking, we use GPR and DNN similar to those described in Section~\ref{sec:far_field_est}.
 We generate a dense test dataset of $30,303$ points over the entire AOI with a resolution of $0.01$~m in range and width, and $0.05$~m in depth.
-It is not practical to collect such a dense dataset during the later experiment, and so we also generate a sparse test dataset of $222$ points in the test region for later benchmarking of the experimental results.
+It is not practical to collect such a dense dataset during the latter experiment, and so we also generate a sparse test dataset of $222$ points in the test region for later benchmarking of the experimental results.